callstack/repack/.changeset/loud-falcons-prove.md

 '@callstack/repack': patch
 ---

-Fix download bundle error not threw on iOS issue
+Fixed error message on iOS when the HTTP status is not 2xx.